-Facility: Date: : Address: Contact 1 Person(s): Pho ne # Note: With the identification of a single resident/client with undiagnosed acute respiratory illness that could be infectious, it is imperative that individual additional precautions be instituted immediately without waiting for lab information or for additional cases to occur Plan and prepare for respiratory outbreaks with the facility outbreak team each season to ensure supplies are updated and available.
-1 Iuii and propare for respiratory outercars with the racinty outercars team each season to Met Not Met Comments 1.
-Notific cation/Communication • 1.1 Contact Public Health ( - ).
-After hours and weekends ( - ) Public Health assigned Outbreak Number: 1.2 Contact local/regional Infection Prevention and Control (IPC) personnel LTC ( - ) 1.3 Notify staff, Director/Manager, Infection Control Outbreak Team, etc. about outbreak and put infection control measures in place 1.4 Notify groups coming into facility such as VON, Home Care, etc 1.5 Request fact sheets from Public Health Services/IPC as needed 1.6 Fax line list to Public Health/Infection Control 2.
-Entrar 1ces 2.1 Sign at entrance to discourage visiting if visitor has an illness 2.2 Sign at entrance to advise visitors of respiratory illness 2.3 Place approved hand gel at all entrances for visitor use 3.
+Facility: Date : Address: Contact 1 Person(s): Pho ne # th Tith the identification of a single resident/client with undiagnosed acute respiratory is at individual additional precautions be instituted immediately without waiting for large and prepare for respiratory outbreaks with the facility outbreak team each season to b inform ation or for addi tional cases to occur.
+Tun and propare for respiratory outbreaks with the facility outbreak team each season to Met Not Met Comments 1.
+Notific eation/Communication 1.1 Contact Public Health (-).
+After hours and weekends (-) Public Health assigned Outbreak Number: 1.2 Contact local/regional Infection Prevention and Control (IPC) personnel LTC 1.3 Notify staff, Director/Manager, Infection Control Outbreak Team, etc. about outbreak and put infection control measures in place 1.4 Notify groups coming into facility such as VON, Home Care, etc 1.5 Request fact sheets from Public Health Services/IPC as needed 1.6 Fax line list to Public Health/Infection Control 2.
+Entran nces 2.1 Sign at entrance to discourage visiting if visitor has an illness 2.2 Sign at entrance to advise visitors of respiratory illness 2.3 Place approved hand gel at all entrances for visitor use 3.
 Maps 3.1 Site map update 4.
-Reside nts 4.1 Isolate in single room; may cohort in specific area those with same organism 4.1 Nasopharyngeal specimens with completed requisitions to the lab, maximum of 4.2 6 residents.
+Reside T Ţ 4.1 Isolate in single room; may cohort in specific area those with same organism 4.2 Nasopharyngeal specimens with completed requisitions to the lab, maximum of 6 residents.
 Include outbreak number.
-Refer to 9-43 Generic Respiratory Protocol - Investigation
+Refer to 9-43 Generic Respiratory

-.3 Update line listings daily and fax or e-mail to Public Health/IPC by p.m. .4 Confined to room (if possible) for days1 from onset of symptoms (see Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
-Consult with Public Health/Infection Control before lifting precautions. .5 Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism).
-Met Not Met .4 Confined to room (if possible) for days1 from onset of symptoms (see Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
-Consult with Public Health/Infection Control before lifting precautions. .5 Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism).
-THUL IVICE Comments Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
+Met Not Met Comments 4.3 Update line listings daily and fax or e-mail to Public Health/IPC by p.m.
+MICL Not Met Comments 4.4 Confined to room (if possible) for days 1 from onset of symptoms (see 7.7 Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
 Consult with Public Health/Infection Control before lifting precautions.
-Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism).
-Outbreaks of Respiratory Infections in LTC Facilities).
-Consult with Public Health/Infection Control before lifting precautions.
-Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism).
-Health/Infection Control before lifting precautions.
-Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism). .5 Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism). depending on organism). .6 Diligence in handwashing and use of alcohol hand gel for all residents including wanderers. aff .1 Update line listings for ill staff daily and fax or e-mail to Public Health/IPC by p.m. .2 Signage regarding contact/droplet precautions if have direct contact with resident posted. .3 Diligence in handwashing and use of alcohol hand gel .4 Sink, liquid soap, and paper towels available for handwashing .5 Cohort staff to work only on affected area .6 Cohort staff to have breaks separate from staff in unaffected areas .7 No food at nursing stations .8 Staff to disinfect common use items before re-use (e.g. stethoscopes).
-Ideally dedicate equipment for ill residents. .9 If providing direct care, do not attend meetings held outside facility .10 Ill staff off work days from onset of symptoms - consult with Public Health/IPC/Employee Health/Occupational Health (see Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
-Staff should consult with Public Health/IPC/Occupational Health designate prior to returning to work. .11 Staff to notify their other employers about outbreak - ideally, current staff remain working in affected facility only during outbreak.
+4.5 Meals in their room - tray service for 5 days from onset of symptoms (may vary depending on organism).
+4.6 Diligence in handwashing and use of alcohol hand gel for all residents including wanderers.
+Staff 5.1 Update line listings for ill staff daily and fax or e-mail to Public Health/IPC by p.m.
+5.2 Signage regarding contact/droplet precautions if have direct contact with resident posted.
+5.3 Diligence in handwashing and use of alcohol hand gel 5.4 Sink, liquid soap, and paper towels available for handwashing 5.5 Cohort staff to work only on affected area 5.6 Cohort staff to have breaks separate from staff in unaffected areas 5.7 No food at nursing stations 5.8 Staff to disinfect common use items before re-use (e.g. stethoscopes).
+Ideally dedicate equipment for ill residents.
+5.9 If providing direct care, do not attend meetings held outside facility 5.10 Ill staff off work days 1 from onset of symptoms - consult with Public Health/IPC/Employee Health/Occupational Health (see Attachment - Reference Table of Agents Commonly Responsible for Outbreaks of Respiratory Infections in LTC Facilities).
+Staff should consult with Public Health/IPC/Occupational Health designate prior to returning to work.
+5.11 Staff to notify their other employers about outbreak - ideally, current staff remain working in affected facility only during outbreak.
 Staff working in multi-sites discuss with Public Health/IPC/Occupational Health prior to working in another facility.
+5.12 Non-facility staff, professionals, service providers are informed of the outbreak.

-Non-facility staff, professionals, service providers are informed of the outbreak.
 Provide only essential therapeutic services use appropriate personal protective equipment (PPE), and follow infection control measures.